TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -OrderDigitNormalization - the # of decimal places the lot size is truncated to.
 2 is the default, some symbols may require setting to 1 or 0 to place orders depending on market specs.

 -HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.

+-InfoMulti - multiplier to fix chart info text (RR/Risk/TP) values.
+Will look into a more elegant solution for long term.

 ### Usage